-- A coordinator will be named to help coordinate our Pandemic planning and response effort.
+- The District Superintendent will help coordinate our Pandemic planning and response effort.
 This person will work closely with the District-Wide School Safety Team that has responsibility for reviewing and approving all recommendations and incorporating them into the District-Wide School Safety Plan.
 The school district Medical Director and nurses will be vital members of the Safety Team.
 Because of the potential importance of technology in the response effort (communication and notification) the school district technology director will also be an important Team member.
 The Human Resources Director, Business Official, Facility Director, Food Service Director, Transportation Coordinator, Public Information Officer and Curriculum Director will also be vital to the planning effort.
 Other non-traditional individuals may also be required to be part of the Team.

 - The District-Wide School Safety Team will review and assess any obstacles to implementation of the Plan.